ITReboot/Project1/README.md

 # Project1
-Exploring the potential of Github Actions CI/CD
+Exploring the potential of Github Actions CI/CD with Python API